We Brits love hierarchy. I have to say, I like to feel a

 we still love to create a class system, based on memories of our highly refined and

-England.However Thatherism & Globalism showed people they
+polished one back in England.However Thatherism & Globalism showed people they

 were allowed to be whatever they wanted to be, irrespective of their past or